Why Traditional Conditioners May Be Doing More Harm Than Good

 From the time we are very young we learn to wash our hair when we get in the shower, rinse, and then slather in conditioner to help detangle and loosen snarls.
 And then repeat, shower after shower, for a lifetime.
 That is, until our hair can’t take it anymore or we start seeing unhealthy results without understanding why they are happening.
 Frizzy, dried out, tangled hair lacking in natural moisture, dull and lifeless.
 How did our hair get here?

 We would give a lot to have the hair of our childhood again.
-While we can’t turn back time, we have the knowledge of understanding what happens to our hair so that we can preserve its health and integrity now.
+While we can’t turn back time, we do have the knowledge of understanding the biology of our hair and how it is affected by time, age and outside stressors.
+This knowledge gives us the power to preserve hair's health and integrity now.

 CUTICLES WIDE OPEN